Remote Editing In Atom

 It works, though.

 You can install the remote-atom package from Atom’s Settings View.
 Follow the directions on the remote-atom package page!
-You’ll end up with a rmate executable on your virtual machine, corresponding to a master copy in the remote-atom git repo.
+You’ll end up with an rmate

 rmate

-manage yourself.
-You can do this from the Packages menu, but I want to
+communicates with the Remote Atom service, which you need to manage yourself.
+You can do this from the Packages menu, but I want to get comfortable with the Command Palette.

 Once the server is available, you can rmate

-files to your heart’s
+files to your heart’s content.

 No point showing a screenshot of lib/secret-work-stuff

-justanother tab as far as the Atom user interface is concerned.
-Saving
+.
+It’s just another tab as far as the Atom user interface is concerned.
+Saving correctly updated the file on my virtual machine.
+Simple and straightforward.

 Eventually you may want to stop the server.
 Again, from the Command Palette.